Crowded House: Early 1990s (1991–1994)

 Crowded House took a break after the Canadian leg of the Temple of Low Men tour.
 Neil Finn and his brother Tim recorded songs they had co-written for their own album, Finn.
 Following the recording sessions with Tim, Neil began writing and recording a third Crowded House album with Hester and Seymour, but these tracks were rejected by the record company, so Neil asked Tim if Crowded House could use the Finn songs.
 Tim jokingly agreed on the proviso that he become a member, which Neil apparently took literally.
 With Tim as an official member, the band returned to the studio.

 The new tracks, as well as some from the previously rejected recordings were combined to make Woodface, which was released in July 1991.
 The album features eight tracks co-written by Neil and Tim, which feature the brothers harmonising on lead vocals, except on the sombre "All I Ask" on which Tim sang lead.
 The track was later used on AIDS awareness commercials in Australia.
-Five of the album's tracks were Neil's solo compositions and two were by Hester, the exuberant "Italian Plastic", which became a crowd favourite at concerts and the hidden track "I'm Still Here".
+Five of the album's tracks were Neil's solo compositions and two were by Hester, the exuberant "Italian Plastic", which became a crowd favourite at concerts, and the hidden track "I'm Still Here".

-"Chocolate Cake", a humorous comment on American excesses that was not taken well by some US critics and sections of the American public, was released in June 1991 as the first single.
-Perhaps unsurprisingly it failed to chart in the US; however, it reached number two on Billboard's Modern Rock Tracks chart.
+"Chocolate Cake", a humorous comment on American excesses that was not taken well by some US critics and sections of the American public was released in June 1991 as the first single.
+It failed to chart in the US; however, it reached number two on Billboard's Modern Rock Tracks chart.
 The song peaked at number seven in New Zealand and reached the top 20 in Australia.
 The second single, "Fall at Your Feet", was less successful in Australia and New Zealand but did at least reach the US Hot 100.
-The album reached number one in New Zealand, number two in Australia, number six in the UK and made the top 20 in several European countries.
+The album reached number one in New Zealand, number two in Australia, number six in the UK and made the top 20 in several other European countries.
 The third single from Woodface, "Weather With You", peaked at No. 7 in early 1992 giving the band their highest UK chart placement.
 By contrast, the album had limited success in the US, only reaching number 83 on the Billboard 200 Album Chart and selling 225,000 copies.